datamintsGmbH/datamints_locallang_builder/Documentation/Configuration/Index.rst

 Configuration
 =============

-Please include the Static Typoscript Template, either by going to "Template -> Includes" and selecting "datamints Locallang Builder" OR by including them in the filesystem:
+Please include the Static Typoscript Template, either by going to "Template -> Includes" and selecting "datamints Locallang Builder" OR by including them in your site package:

 setup